-Brewer Operating Software is provided on a USB flash drive.
+Brewer Operating Software is provided on the computer.

-It contains files in directories \BDATA , \CALIBRATION CERTIFICATES, \MANUALS + FTR, \SOFTWARE.
+It contains files in directories \BDATA, \CALIBRATION CERTIFICATES, \MANUALS + FTR, \SOFTWARE.

 The \BDATA directory contains the subdirectory \BDATA\NNN (where NNN is the Brewer number). \BDATA directory -- these files contain data collected during the testing of the instrument. \BDATA\NNN -- these files contain firmware and software configuration information specific to the Brewer whose Number (NNN) appears on the Disk identifier, as well as the utility used to load firmware.